Switch by Chip and Dan Heath — Cliff Notes Summary for Salespeople

 - Prosci — *ADKAR Model: Awareness, Desire, Knowledge, Ability, Reinforcement* — the dominant enterprise change-management framework that operationalizes Rider/Elephant/Path

-- Robert Cialdini — Influence: The Psychology of Persuasion (Harper Business, revised 2021) — social proof research underlying Rally the Herd
+- Robert Cialdini — *Influence: The Psychology of Persuasion* (Harper Business, revised 2021) — social-proof research underlying Rally the Herd

-- Carol Dweck — Mindset: The New Psychology of Success (Random House, 2006) — growth mindset research underlying Grow Your People
+- Carol Dweck — *Mindset: The New Psychology of Success* (Random House, 2006) — growth-mindset research underlying Grow Your People

-- John Kotter and Dan Cohen — The Heart of Change (Harvard Business Review Press, 2002) — see-feel-change research the Heaths build on
+- John Kotter and Dan Cohen — *The Heart of Change* (Harvard Business Review Press, 2002) — the see-feel-change research the Heaths build on